kyma-project/community/sig-and-wg/sig-core/proposals/update-code-and-chart-in-one-pr.md

 Let assume that I am working on PR-1234.
 When I modify `componentA`, Presubmit jobs builds Docker image.
 Tag of this image is the same as a pull request number.
-So, a developer can modify component's code and it in values.yaml:
+A developer can use this version in a `values.yaml` file:
 ```
 component_a:
   dir: pr/